axd1967/lander/README.md

 This phase can occur after touchdown, or after abort.

 The ascent stage separates from the descent stage, and the task is to reach the CSM that has remained in orbit.

 There is no check for success (yet).
+Try to close in within 1km, vh<10, vv<10.

+Prior to initiating the ascent, and unless an abort is performed during descent, the CSM should move forward in its orbit to be repositioned correctly.
+This is achieved by specifying a time increment as input to routine 'C'.

+Note: currently there is an issue with correctly displaying CSM distance when past half-way orbit; e.g. when CSM has done 90% of its orbit (wrt ascent stage position), it should show a distance of -10% from ascent stage rather than +90%.

 Output: